pmalan-rh/rhsso-install/README.md

 grep -rlZ '10.0.1.189' . | xargs -0 sed -i.bak 's/10.0.1.189/192.168.89.12/g'

-Also have a look at 01_users.sh to update passwords if required.
+Also have a look at 01_users.sh and 04_install_rh-sso.sh at the bottom, and update passwords if required.

 ## Run Installation script